jupyterlab/jupyterlab/docs/source/developer/ui_helpers.rst

 Input Dialogs
 '''''''''''''

-Helper functions to request an single input from the user are available in the ``apputils`` package within the ``InputDialog`` namespace.
+Helper functions to request a single input from the user are available in the ``apputils`` package within the ``InputDialog`` namespace.
 There are four helpers:

 * ``getBoolean`` : request a boolean through a checkbox.